Automatic Generation Control (AGC)

-The GTG-RISE Initiative, in collaboration with Karnataka Power Corporation Limited (KPCL) and Karnataka Power Transmission Corporation Limited (KPTCL), is implementing this pilot to enhance the ancillary reserves in Karnataka.
+The GTG-RISE Initiative, in collaboration with Karnataka Power Corporation Limited (KPCL), Karnataka Power Transmission Corporation Limited (KPTCL) and NTPC Limited, is implementing this pilot to enhance the ancillary reserves in Karnataka and Andhra Pradesh.
 The GTG-RISE pilot will assess AGC’s ability to provide a secondary response in southern India.
 The pilot will cover both hydel and renewable power plants and identify technical requirements and compensation mechanisms for those generation units that participate in the AGC secondary reserve market.
-The key activities under this pilot are enhancement of existing control facilities at two hydro units at Varahi and Sharavathi, one solar power plant at Shivanasamudra and NP-Kunta each, and one wind farm in Karnataka.
+The key activities under this pilot are enhancement of existing control facilities at two hydro units at Varahi and Sharavathi, one solar power plant at NP-Kunta, and one wind farm in Karnataka.

 The pilot will demonstrate the techno-economic benefits of AGC and aid in the development of a scalable roadmap for the policy makers and regulators for adoption of AGC.
 This pilot is part of a significant national level initiative to test AGC before implementing CERC’s mandatory roll out of AGC across all inter-state stations as contained in its Order dated 13 October 2015.

 - Technical due diligence and pre feasibility assessment of AGC